Managing the effects of myeloma

 What is supportive care?

-As well as treatment for the myeloma itself, you may need other medication to manage these ongoing effects.
+As well as treatment for the myeloma itself, you may need other medicines to manage any ongoing effects.

 Support against infection